Alright

 Context

-At track 5, “Alright” provides breathing room after the political intensity of “Quick Escape.”
-The album’s sequencing allows this simpler statement to land.
+At track 5, “Alright” provides essential breathing room after the political fury of “Quick Escape.”
+The album’s sequencing allows this simpler statement to land with its full emotional weight.

 Related Songs

-- “Nothing as It Seems” (Binaural): Ament’s distinctive arrangements
+- “Nothing as It Seems” (Binaural): Ament’s distinctive atmospheric arrangements

-- “River Cross” (same album): Also uses kalimba
+- “River Cross” (same album): Also features kalimba